jzhou17/jzhou17/README.md

 ![](/github-header.png)
 ## About me:
 Hi, I am a junior at the University of Tennessee, Knoxville, studying Computer Science with a minor in Cybersecurity.
 I am slated to graduate in the Spring of 2026.
-Post graduation, I hope to pursue a career as a Computer Networking DevOps Engineer.
+Post graduation, I hope to pursue a career as a Computer Networking Engineer.
 ## Profiles and Contacts:
 | Platform       | URL                                                  |
 | -------------- | ---------------------------------------------------- |